ViBiOh/fibr/README.md

 - `start` occurs when fibr start and do something on an item
 - `access` occurs when content is accessed (directory browsing or just one file)

-The request sends is a POST with 15s timeout with the given payload structure:
+The request sent is a POST with 15s timeout with the given payload structure:

 ```json
 {